gonzojive/paren-psos/README.txt

 The ParenScript Object System (PSOS) is a facility for object-oriented programming in ParenScript, a lispy language that compiles to JavaScript.
 PSOS as a whole was largely inspired by the Common Lisp Object System (CLOS).
 Its features include, or will include, class-based inheritance, generic functions, and a meta-object protocol.
 The utility of this system has already been demonstrated by [1], an implementation of a Web Ontology Language (OWL) reasoner that incorporates OWL classes into the ParenScript language.

+Requirements
+PSOS requires some extensions beyond the base features provided by parenscript a modified version of parenscript can be downloaded at https://github.com/3b/parenscript/

 Example Usage
 Using the ParenScript system for generating JavaScript, the syntax for defining a new class is simple: